renepajta/azure-openai-ptu-autoscaler/README.md

 5. Uses `Retry-After`, `retry-after-ms`, and jittered exponential backoff for 408/409/429/5xx responses.
 6. Uses a local lock file to avoid overlapping scheduled runs.

 Capacity is still not guaranteed.
-This automates the polling and resize attempt, but UAT/support escalation remains the right parallel path for persistent regional shortages.
+This automates the polling and resize attempt.

 ## Prerequisites